chrisalexander/blog/_posts/2010-10-25-its-that-time-of-year-again-sign-up-for-the-imagine-cup.md

 ---
 layout: post
-heading: 'It's that time of year again!
+heading: 'That time of year again!
 Sign up for the Imagine Cup'
 categories: uni
 ---